10 Crucial Social Media KPIs You Should Be Tracking

 How Are Your Social Media KPIs Looking?

 Checking social media KPIs is not a one-time thing but something you need to constantly be aware of.
-Whether you’re launching a new campaign, looking to optimize your social media presence, or wanting to know how customers view your business, KPIs are essential.
+Whether you’re launching a new campaign, looking to optimize your social media presence, or wanting to know how customers view your business and KPI thru process mapping tools are essential.
 Regularly schedule opportunities for your marketing team to review these and incorporate this into your company process map.

 Don’t just let these metrics stay as numbers either – act to improve them as a team, using free group video conferencing to evaluate and strategize your social media presence.
 You could improve your marketing strategy and business profits at once.